jotego/jtcores/modules/jtframe/doc/sdram.md

 ## CRT-VGA Configuration (Pocket)

-For setting the configuration of an Analog video output in Analogue Pocket, a bus ([11:0] crt_config) has been set to carry the following information:
+For setting the configuration of an Analog video output in Analogue Pocket, a bus ([11:0] crt_cfg) has been set to carry the following information:

 Bit | Use                                        |